level12/pylons-apex-mdapi/python-scripts/apex_class_replacer.md

 2. **Parse Target File**: Extracts existing inner classes and file structure from the target file
 3. **Namespace Mapping**: Maps class references from source namespace to target namespace
 4. **Class Replacement**: Replaces existing classes and adds new ones
+5. **Inheritance Addition**: Automatically adds `extends MetadataCore.Metadata` to all classes when output file is not MetadataCore
-5. **File Generation**: Creates a new file with updated classes while preserving the original structure
+6. **File Generation**: Creates a new file with updated classes while preserving the original structure

 ## Use Cases